Deliverance: Casting

 Casting was by Lynn Stalmaster.
 Dickey had initially wanted Sam Peckinpah to direct the film.
-Dickey also wanted Gene Hackman to portray Ed Gentry whereas Boorman wanted Lee Marvin to play the role.
+Dickey also wanted Gene Hackman to portray Ed Gentry, whereas Boorman wanted Lee Marvin to play the role.
 Boorman also wanted Marlon Brando to play Lewis Medlock.
 Jack Nicholson was considered for the role of Ed, while both Donald Sutherland and Charlton Heston turned down the role of Lewis.
 Other actors who were considered for the film included Robert Redford, Henry Fonda, George C. Scott and Warren Beatty.

 Filming

 Deliverance was shot primarily in Rabun County in northeastern Georgia.
-The canoe scenes were filmed in the Tallulah Gorge southeast of Clayton and on the Chattooga River.
-This river divides the northeastern corner of Georgia from the northwestern corner of South Carolina.
+The canoe scenes were filmed in the Tallulah Gorge southeast of Clayton on the Chattooga River, which divides the northeastern corner of Georgia from the northwestern corner of South Carolina.
 Additional scenes were shot in Salem, South Carolina.
 Filming took place from May to August 1971.

 A scene was also shot at the Mount Carmel Baptist Church cemetery.
 This site has since been flooded and lies 130 feet under the surface of Lake Jocassee, on the border between Oconee and Pickens counties in South Carolina.
 The dam shown under construction is Jocassee Dam near Salem, South Carolina.

 During the filming of the canoe scene, author James Dickey showed up inebriated and entered into a bitter argument with producer-director John Boorman, who had rewritten Dickey's script.
 They allegedly had a brief fistfight in which Boorman, a much smaller man than Dickey, suffered a broken nose and four shattered teeth.
 Dickey was thrown off the set, but no charges were filed against him.
 The two reconciled and became good friends, and Boorman gave Dickey a cameo role as the sheriff at the end of the film.

 The inspiration for the Cahulawassee River was the Coosawattee River, which was dammed in the 1970s and contained several dangerous whitewater rapids before being flooded by Carters Lake.

 Stunts

-The film is infamous for the cost cutting by the studio in an effort to kill it and having the actors perform their own stunts, such as Jon Voight notably climbing the cliff himself.
+The studio cut the film's budget after becoming concerned about its content, and the actors performed their own stunts, such as Jon Voight climbing the cliff himself.
 Reynolds requested to have one scene re-shot with himself in a canoe rather than a dummy as it tumbled over a real waterfall.
 Reynolds recalled his shoulder and head hitting rocks and floating downstream with all of his clothes torn off, then waking up with director Boorman at his bedside.
 Reynolds asked "How'd it look?" and Boorman said, "It looked like a dummy falling over a waterfall."
 Beatty almost drowned and Reynolds cracked his tailbone.

-Regarding the courage of the four main actors in the movie performing their own stunts without insurance protection, Dickey was quoted as saying all of them "had more guts than a burglar".
+Regarding the courage of the four main actors in the movie performing their own stunts without insurance protection, Dickey said that all of them "had more guts than a burglar".
 In a nod to their stunt-performing audacity, early in the movie Lewis says, "Insurance?
 I've never been insured in my life.
 I don't believe in insurance.
 There's no risk".